lalitkumar-kulkarni15/WeatherForecast-API/README.md

 Apart from the URL you will have to add appropriate header ex : Accept : application/json. in the request.

 There are currently sufficient test cases ( Integration test cases + unit test cases ) which has code coverage of around 89.4 % .
-I will keep on adding the Junits to make it more better.
+I will keep on adding the Junits to make it more better.The CodeCoverge.png file contains the snapshot of the code coverge metrics.

 Please feel free to use this API / extend it and n case you have any suggestions to improove the quality of the code please do let me know.